 Carthage College professor Kevin Crosby leads students to answer critical questions NASA has about failing in orbit.
 (Milwaukee Independent, September 3, 2019)

 Professor Kevin M. Crosby teaches in the Physics and Astronomy Department and Computer Science Department at Carthage.
 He has taught broadly across the physics curriculum, including courses in microgravity physics, thermodynamics, planetary astronomy and global climate science.
 Prof. Crosby and his students carry out research and educational activities in the space sciences, including work on CubeSats, parabolic flights, and suborbital sounding rocket missions.

-Director, Wisconsin Space Grant Consortium; Professor of Physics and Astronomy, and Computer Science
+Director, Wisconsin Space Grant Consortium; Professor of Physics & Astronomy, and Computer Science